DREADLOCK EXTENSION QUESTIONS

 Dreadlocks are bulky in nature and therefore will be slightly bulgy when installed.
 Most people prefer to install around ear level around the head.
 This is the ideal area if you would like to conceal the bulk of the dreadlock.
 To determine length you will want to measure from the point at which you would like to attach the extension (ear level or otherwise) to where you want the extensions to fall.
 Please view our installation & care guide as well as our video tutorial for further information.

-*For information on how to add to exsisting dreadlocks please see our installation & care guide.
+*For information on how to add to existing dreadlocks please see our installation & care guide.

 Dreadlock Installation Video Tutorial